joszuijderwijk/bell/README.md

 # Wirelessly Controlled Bell
 This bell is controlled over MQTT.
-Inside, there is a ESP-01s that drives the solenoid through a MOSFET.
+Inside, there is an ESP-01s that drives the solenoid through a MOSFET.

 More info at: https://joszuijderwijk.nl/bell